Disclosure: Our content does not constitute financial advice. Speak to your financial advisor. We may earn money from companies reviewed. Learn more

 - Protection from American or European Litigation – Gold stored offshore in Dubai is nearly impossible for a judge or even the U.S. Treasury to go after.
 Frivolous lawsuits are no longer a nightmare scenario for your physical assets kept here

-- World leading secure storage facility – thanks to their “top five most secured and technologically advanced vaults in the world” status of their DMCC zone vault, jointly controlled and administered by Brink's Global Security and Regal Assets, you can rest easy that your gold will be as looked after as if it were personally stored by Ft.
+- World leading secure storage facility – thanks to their “top five most secured and technologically advanced vaults in the world” status of their DMCC zone vault, controlled and administered by Brink's Global Security, you can rest easy that your gold will be as looked after as if it were personally stored by Ft.
 Knox

 This helps to explain why Dubai in the United Arab Emirates is ultimately your best choice for offshore gold storage, even when measured up against such long time heavy weight darlings as Austria and Switzerland.